-Art is taught for one hour each week.
+Art is taught for the equivalent of one hour each week.
 Within Art lessons, pupils will be given the opportunity to explore and use a variety of media and materials through child initiated and adult directed activities.
 Art work will be recorded in sketch books so that children can record their observations and use them to review and revisit ideas.
 This will allow the children to reflect on their progress of skills before they have created their final outcome.
 Children will also be provided with the opportunity to study artists from different cultural backgrounds.

 - Explore the textures, movement, feel and look of different media and materials.

 - Respond to a range of media and materials,develop their understanding of them in order to manipulate and create different effects.

 - Use different media and materials to express their own ideas.

 - Explore colour and use for a particular purpose.

 - Develop skills to use simple tools and techniques competently and appropriately.